bfredl/nvim-ipy/README.md

 Action                  | command
 ----------------------- | -------
-Start new python kernel |  `:IPython` <br> `:IPython3` (for python3 kernel) Connect to existing kernel | `:IPython --existing` Start kernel in different language | `:IPython --kernel julia-0.4`
+Start new python kernel |  `:IPython` <br> `:IPython2` (for python2 kernel) Connect to existing kernel | `:IPython --existing` Start kernel in different language | `:IPython --kernel julia-0.4`

-Kernelspec can be used to launch a python3 kernel from nvim-ipy when running in the python2 host (default), the same way as from the Jupyter console and notebook.
-Use `:IPython --kernel python3` or the `:IPython3` shortcut.
+This plugin runs in the python3 host by default, but the kernel process don't need to be the same version of python as this plugin runs in.
+Kernelspec can be used to launch a python2 kernel, the same way as from the Jupyter console and notebook.
+Use `:IPython --kernel python2` or the `:IPython2` shortcut.
 You might need to execute

-    ipython3 kernelspec install-self --user
+    ipython2 kernelspec install-self --user

 on beforehand for this to work.
 I have tested that this plugin also supports IJulia and IHaskell, but ideally it should work with any Jupyter kernel.

-This plugin runs in the python2 host by default, but it is also compatible with the python3 plugin host.
-There isn't yet any nice interface to configure this, but for now you can move `rplugin/python/nvim_ipy.py` to `rplugin/python3/nvim_ipy.py`, and then reexecute `:UpdateRemotePlugins`.
-This will launch a python3 kernel per default.
+If you only have the python2 host installed, you could do `cd rplugin; ln -s python3 python` to run this plugin in the python2 host instead.

 ## Keybindings